-License Agreement with Florida International University
+License Agreements with Florida International University

-NextNRG has purchased exclusive licenses to a portfolio of seven patents owned by FIU.
-NextNRG is be obligated to pay fixed royalty payments for the licenses to FIU on an annual basis.
-The terms of the licenses shall continue for the life of the patents or until terminated by either party, pursuant to the terms of the licenses.
-NextNRG will also have certain performance obligations pursuant to the terms of the licenses.
+NextNRG holds exclusive licenses to a portfolio of seven patents owned by FIU.
+Under the licensing agreements NextNRG is obligated to pay fixed royalty payments for the licenses to FIU on an annual basis.
+The terms of the licenses continue for the life of the patents or until terminated by either party, pursuant to the terms of the licenses.
+NextNRG also has certain performance obligations pursuant to the terms of the licenses.